 The quinces, which are rich in tannins give a reddish color while those that contain fewer tannins remain in a cream or pale pink.

-Ιn past, when quince was cooked in aluminum cookware the reaction with tannic acid produced even deepest red results.
+Ιn the past, when quince was cooked in aluminum cookware the reaction with tannic acid produced even deepest red results.

 How to Make the Quince Jam

 Prepare a big bowl with water and the juice of one lemon.
 Peel the quinces, remove core, and put them in the water.